holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 really want it instead of distributing it on the shoulders of everyone.
 * We produce **less waste**.
 The probability is quite high that if someone wants a shirt and pays for it that they will wear it in the future.

+### 2. Safety Buffer

+Part of every budget should be a safety buffer.
+It is pretty unlikely, that the estimated cost will match the actual cost exactly.
+While we assumed worst case scenarios in most positions, having a buffer gives you peace of mind.

+We still stand by the idea and the usefulness of such buffer but decreased it in order to further reduce cost.

 ## Our Approach to Sponsoring